Separation Agreement Service

 You will provide us with basic details regarding the agreement you’ve reached and then those details will be passed to our solicitors, who’ll proceed to draft your order as instructed.

-They will then give you instructions on how to sign your agreement and put it into legal effect for just £150.00 Including VAT saving you over £750.00 compared to using other online services such as the co-operative.
+They will then give you instructions on how to sign your agreement and put it into legal effect for just £399.00 including VAT saving you over £750.00 compared to using other online services such as the co-operative.

-We have dealt with thousands of separation agreements since 1999 and you can be sure your agreement will not only be drafted correctly but also will put your agreement into legal effect.
+We have dealt with thousands of separation agreements since 1999, so you can be sure your agreement will not only be drafted correctly but will protect you in the event of a dispute.

 Examples of what can be covered in a Separation Agreement

 A separation agreement can pretty much deal with anything you want it to and each agreement we prepare is unique and drafted specifically to the needs of each client.